You want smart political talk without the meltdowns?

 That's not just the White House, Sean, but it's also winning in what is a very good cycle for us in the Senate.

-You have a lot of Democratic senators coming up in 2024, like John Tester and Sherrod Brown and Tammy Baldwin and Bob Casey who have never run for office in a bad environment for Democrats.
+You have a lot of Democratic senators coming up in 2024, like John Tester and Sherrod Brown and Tammy Baldwin and Bob Casey, who have never run for office in a bad environment for Democrats.

-Uh and with Joe Biden as president, I'm pretty confident, unfortunately, that it's going to continue to be a bad environment for the Democrats.
+And with Joe Biden as president, I'm pretty confident, unfortunately, that it's going to continue to be a bad environment for the Democrats.

-I mean, a year ago, Democrats were talking about Joe Biden being the second coming of FDR LBJ.
+I mean, a year ago, Democrats were talking about Joe Biden being the second coming of FDR or LBJ.

 I think at this point, most of them would just be satisfied if he could claw his way back to being the second coming of Jimmy Carter.

-800 941 Sean, our number will get to your calls final half hour coming up straight ahead.
+Final half hour coming up straight ahead.

-I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Hamm.

 And I'm Carol Markowitz.